Florida Residency: Guide for Digital Nomads

 Domicile vs. Residency: distinguishing the two

 Conversely, residency is transient, representing your current living situation.
 For example, someone with multiple homes or who frequently travels could also have multiple residencies.
-And, while you can have multiple residencies, you can only have one domicile.
+And, while you can have multiple residencies, you can have only one domicile.

 Florida domicile vs. Tax residency